drvinceknight/pfm/book/further-information/06-working-with-files/why/main.md

 np.savetxt("array.txt", A)
 ```

-It is possible read a file in to a numpy array using the `loadtxt` function:
+It is possible to read a file into a numpy array using the `loadtxt` function:

 ```{code-cell} ipython3
 A = np.loadtxt("array.txt")